philippemiron/philippemiron.github.io/_posts/2024-06-13-hashtable.md

 ## Collision

 If we go back to the md5 hashing function, the probability of the hashed value accidentally  "colliding", i.e two different inputs producing the same hashed value, is 1/2**128.
 In our case here, with only 1000 indices, the likelihood of colliding is much higher, e.g. `index_from_key(1) == index_from_key(1001)`.
-To handle collisions, we can store multiple elements as `(key, value)` at the same index in a list, ensuring all entries are retained."
+To handle collisions, we can store multiple elements as `(key, value)` at the same index in a list, ensuring all entries are retained.

 That can be implemented as follow: